JorjaFox/website/content/posts/library/recaps/csi/the-two-mrs-grissoms.md

 - - -

 **Gil Grissom:** The graves were littered with pupae casings.
 It looked like someone dumped a ton of Rice Krispies on top of a bunch of halloween skeletons.
 It indicated that it wasn't a proper burial.
 During the Inca period, there was no greater punishment.
 We think it was meant as a warning.
-'Don't mess with the Moche.'
+'Don't mess with the Moche.'\
 **Sara:** Ah ha.\
 **Gil Grissom:** So anyway.
 How was your week?
 What'd you do?\
 **Sara:** Well.
 I almost got blown up twice.
 I accused your ex-girlfriend of murder.
 And ...
 Oh, and I told off your mother.\
 **Gil Grissom:** Oh good.
 You kept busy.\
 **Sara:** Yes.
 You see what happens when you stand me up?\
-**Betty Grissom:** *knocks on the doorway*
+**Betty Grissom:** *(knocks on the doorway)*\
 **Gil Grissom:** Who's that?\
 **Sara:** It's your mother.\
 **Gil Grissom:** Hi, Mom.\
 **Betty Grissom:** Hi!\
 **Gil Grissom:** You never came to the office when I was working there.
 I heard you and Sara had an exciting week.\
-**Betty Grissom:** I owe her a apology for that. *gives Sara an African Violet.*
+**Betty Grissom:** I owe her a apology for that. *(gives Sara an African Violet)*\
 **Sara:** African Violet.
 It's beautiful.\
 **Gil Grissom:** I told her you like vegetation.\
 **Sara:** Thank you ...
 I'm sorry too.
 Can we start over?\